DeAceroDLabs/marketplace-frontend/README.md

 2. npm start
 ```

 Make sure to have the latest stable version of node and react.
-You can find them here: [Node](https://nodejs.org/en/) and [Create React App](https://create-react-app.dev/docs/getting-started)
+You can find them here: [Node](https://nodejs.org/en/) and [Create React App](https://create-react-app.dev/docs/getting-started).

+## How to collaborate

+1. Make sure to create a new branch from dev.
+2. Name your branch using the notation `feature/{JIRA_TICKET}` in case of a story or feature ticket, and use the notation `fix/{JIRA_TICKET}`in case of bug or issue ticket.
+3. Create a Pull Request to `dev` and wait for the team to review it before merge it.

+- Make sure to include a link to the Jira ticket that is related to the branch.
+- The title of the PR should be clear on the purpose of the feature or fix.
+- Add context on what has been done in the branch (components that where created and what for, libraries that were installed, etc.)
+- Please add the necessary steps to test the functionality of the feature/fix.
+- If possible add evidence on the behaviour before the fix was added and how it turned out.
+This can be via screenshots or screen recordings from before and after.

+4. For commits, use the notation `{feat/fix/chore}: [{JIRA_TICKET}] {COMMIT_MESSAGE}` on the first commit of your branch.
+The following commits can have a simple message for each, but make sure to be clear on what has been done.
+5. Once your PR is approved
+6. Ask for advice if anyhting isn't clear to you or if you want to make the code better.
+7. Have fun :)

 ## Available Scripts